vikas9dev/spring-ai/docs/05-the-art-of-talking-to-documents-–-rag-unleashed_combined.md

 OpenAI offers various embedding models with different capabilities and pricing.

 You can customize the embedding model using the `spring.ai.embeddings.options.model` property.

-All the code discussed is available in the GitHub repository, along with slides containing important code snippets.

 ---